KUALOA RANCH

 Kualoa’s Waterbird Program Objectives

-waterbird objective
+waterbird

 Create a long-term monitoring program with repeatable surveys, which adequately assess population trends on a monthly basis.

-waterbird objective
+waterbird

 Record and organize data in a way that lends itself to meaningful representation.
 Includes capturing both resident and migratory populations.

-waterbird objective
+waterbird

 Ensure populations are monitored at all wetland locations found on ranch property.
 Knowing the trends of the entire ranch property is essential to understanding what further management actions are needed.

-waterbird objective
+waterbird eggs

 Capture nesting data for all endangered species, from egg to fledge.
 This will assist us in understanding the threats facing these birds at different parts of their life cycles.